Bratela/mongodb_manual/mongodb_ruby.md

 puts collection.find( { name: 'Sally' } ).first

 ```
-Let's sea what is that meaning.
+Let's see what is that meaning.

 Load MongoDB driver for Ruby